Annual report

 • Pázmány Péter Catholic University, Faculty of Law and Political Sciences, Department of Substantive Criminal Law, Criminal Procedure and Sentencing

-• Pázmány Péter Catholic University, Faculty of Law and Political Sciences
+• Pázmány Péter Catholic University, Faculty of Law and Political Sciences, Department of Environmental Law

 • Széchenyi István University Deák Ferenc Faculty of Political Science and Law